M

 an ending on some place names; also, an ending on some personal names

-for things to be a certain way
+for things to be a certain way, or in the manner of

 James Lockhart, Nahuatl as Written: Lessons in Older Written Nahuatl, with Copious Examples and Texts (Stanford: Stanford University Press and UCLA Latin American Studies, 2001), 224.